JohnPark97/JavaVisualizer/README.md

 1. [Install http-server](https://www.npmjs.com/package/http-server) To be able to start a server locally

+1. Run Maven `clean` and `install` on the repository with jdk version 15+

+1. Run Server.java

 1. In terminal, run `http-server -p 8080` while in the project repository

 1. You can access it then in browser with `http://localhost:8080/`